ziapeltagames/six-winters/docs/RULES.md

 ## Obstacle Campaign Arc

 The biggest area to watch surrounds how new obstacles are unlocked and put into the game and how (or if) obstacles are burned and taken out of the game.
 Having obstacles be tied to threat tracks is probably a good way to do it.
 Currently the starting obstacle decks have a wide variety of cards.

-### Obstacles Entering Play

-It's probably more intuitive if the starting cards have difficulties based on those threat tracks.
-That is, there are no higher difficulty obstacles in play until a threat track reaches the particular difficulty number.

-Another avenue for obstacles to enter play is via location cards.
-This seems okay, even though it means two modes for obstacles to enter play.
-This could be the main way more beneficial obstacle cards enter play.

 ### Burning Obstacles